 All Quiet On The Western Front by Erich Maria Remarque 1st / 1st 1929

-London: William Heinemann Ltd (1929)The First UK printing.
+London: Putnam's (1929)The First UK printing.
 It is in near Fine condition.
 Light pushing at the spine tips and the slightest toning to the spine.
 Light offsetting to the endpapers with Hansard Watt’s attractive bookplate (designed by the engraver Martin Hardie) to the front pastedown.
 A hint of toning to the text-block and page edges.
 Free from inscriptions.
 The dark green top-stain is present but slightly faded.
 The wrapper is complete.

 It is the correct first issue with price ‘7s.
 6s. net’ to the lower front flap and the correct reviews to the front flap and rear panel.
 Mild edge-wear at the corners and spine ends.
 Some rubbing and creasing at the upper spine end with two small closed tears to the upper spine folds.
 Just a hint of toning to the spine.
 Loosely inserted is the publisher’s promotional flyer for this title.
 The flyer is in fine condition.
 Housed in a custom green solander box with gilt lettering.